 14. Transport and Marketing Assistance Scheme (TMA Scheme)

 The TMA scheme provides financial support to transport and marketing of agricultural products.
 It is extended to all exporters of eligible agricultural products who are registered with the concerned Export Promotion Council as per the Foreign Trade Policy.
 The scheme remained in operation for exports up to 31.03.2021.

 Thanks to the growing use of e-commerce and the ease in reaching new international customers online, exporters can now sell internationally with Amazon Global Selling

 .
 With state-of-the-art tools like easy listing across 18 marketplaces and hassle-free shipping with Fulfillment by Amazon (FBA), Indian exporters can expand their businesses in a simple manner by registering in 15 minutes.
-While you reach over 300 million international customers, your business and revenue also contribute to the growing export trade from India.
+While you reach millions of international customers, your business and revenue also contribute to the growing export trade from India.

 Register your business

 First, you must register

 your export business with Amazon Global Selling.
 You don’t have to be an existing Amazon India seller.
 The registration can be done online on Seller Central.
 You’ll need the following documents to register: